Energy loss of a fast moving parton in Gribov-Zwanziger plasma

-{Gribov parameter-dependent form factors can be obtained by summing up all the contributions from different sectors and this can be used in the analysis of energy loss formalism as described in Eq.~\eqref{main}.
-Next, we need to fix the parameters in the analysis for the quantitative estimation of the energy loss of parton in the Gribov plasma.
+with $R_0(p_0,p)=\frac{1}{2}\rm{ln}\big|\frac{p_0+p}{p_0-p}\big|-\frac{i\pi}{2}\theta(p^2-p_0^2)$.
+Gribov parameter-dependent form factors can be obtained by summing up all the contributions from different sectors, and this can be used in the analysis of energy loss formalism as described in Eq.~\eqref{main}.
+For the quantitative estimation of the energy loss of parton in the Gribov plasma, we consider the temperature dependence of the $\gamma_G$ that can be described from the gap equation as~\cite{Madni:2022bea}, \bea \gamma_G=\frac{d-1}{d} \frac{N_c}{4\sqrt{2}\pi} g^2 T. \eea Details of the temperature behavior of $\gamma_G$ are discussed in the supplementary material (Section C).\